larjen/WPTweetImporter/README.md

 ## Changelog

+### 1.0.3
+* Refactoring plugin for better performance.
+* Now optionally parses hash-tags in tweets if WPTagSanitizer is installed.

 ### 1.0.2
 * Automatically adds category Tweets as the category tweets are imported to.
 This can be overridden in the options panel.